CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification

-While we analyze the root causes of incorrect predictions, we observe that 1) if the class labels have subtle differences in their semantics, more data will be needed to construct valid contrastive attributes.
-Therefore, the model performance may decrease in the extreme data scarce limit, e.g., for FewNED dataset at $K=1,2$.
-On the other hand, if the class labels are semantically diverse, our model steadily outperforms the baselines in this limit, e.g., for DBPedia dataset.
-2) For the entity-centric classification tasks, when the sample has multiple entities, it is possible that the selected contrastive attributes are mismatched with the targeting entity, thus leading to misprediction.
+Our model operates under the strong assumption that all labels, save for the golden one, act as counterfactuals of the golden label.
+This hypothesis neglects the semantic correlations and overlaps among different classes, potentially impacting model performance.
+This issue is especially apparent in the entity typing task, where fine-grained entity types may semantically overlap, thereby challenging our assumption.
+When class labels possess subtly distinct semantics, more data is needed to construct valid contrastive attributes.
+This can cause model performance to drop in scenarios of extreme data scarcity, like with the FewNED dataset at $K=1,2$.
+For the entity-centric classification tasks, when the sample has multiple entities, it is possible that the selected contrastive attributes are mismatched with the targeting entity, thus leading to misprediction.

-Then, we mainly discuss the limitations of CCPrompt.
-First, it is obvious that our model, CCPrompt, can be only applied in classification tasks.
-Whatever they are binary, triple or multiple-classes classification tasks, CCPrompt can achieve remarkable performances.
-Second, with the increase of the finite-label spaces, both time complexity and spatial complexity would increase exponentially.
-Third, the size of PLMs would not affect the equipment of our model, but may affect the performance.